ED-collab/COVID-food-policy/scripts/Plot-generation.md

 ![](Plot-generation_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

+That gets the message across.
+Not that the y-axis is log scaled and I've removed the legend - we only need one for the two panels.
 Panel 2 will contain the stringency index for measuring COVID policy application.
 I parameterize them the same way to match colours and dot types.